Demand for Azerbaijani Finance Ministry’s bonds exceeds supply | News.az

 Demand for Azerbaijani Finance Ministry’s bonds exceeds supply

-An auction for placement of medium-term bonds worth 10 million manats of Azerbaijan’s Ministry of Finance was held at the Baku Stock Exchange (BSE), the BSE sai
+An auction for placement of short-term bonds of Azerbaijan’s Finance Ministry has been held at the Baku Stock Exchange (BSE), the BSE said Oct.
+10.

+The bonds are worth 25 million manats and maturity period of 364 days.

 News.Az